stevekaeser/gettingandcleaningdata/CodeBook.md

 ## Running the Script ##

-In order to run the run_process.R script, it is assumed that the script and the directory "UCI HAR Dataset" are in the current working directory.
+In order to run the run\_analysis.R script, it is assumed that the script and the directory "UCI HAR Dataset" are in the current working directory.
 Assuming that, the script can be run by typing:

     source('run_analysis.R')